sfreeman422/RaspAlarm/README.md

 ## 9/24/17 - Changes
 - Adjusted code to include an auto brightness feature that adjusts brightness on the RaspberryPi as long as the code is in fact running on a Raspberry Pi.
+- Added ESLint support to make code more human readable.

 ## 4/24/17 - Changes
 - Rewritten to ES6